 Table 1.1, Scope Management Roles and Responsibilities

-The scope definition section details the process of developing a detailed description of the project and its deliverables.
+The scope definition section of this Scope Management Plan template details the process of developing a detailed description of the project and its deliverables.
 This can only be completed after the requirements have been identified and defined during the requirements definition process.
 During the requirements definition process three documents were created; Requirements Documentation, Requirements Management Plan and a Requirements Traceability Matrix.
 You can refer to these documents when defining the projects’ scope.

 This section of the Scope Management Plan should explain the process you followed to develop the detailed description of the project and its deliverables.
 If you used other documents such as the Project Charter, Preliminary Project Scope Statement or Requirements Documentation you should identify them and all other documents used.
-You should tie the scope definition process back to the requirements definition as the projects’ scope answers the requirements for the project.
+You should tie the scope definition process back to the requirements definition as the projects’ scope answers the requirements for the project as shown in this template below.

 You should also document the tools and techniques used to define the project scope such as expert judgment, product analysis, alternatives identification or facilitated workshops.